pingcap/docs-dm/zh/tiup-dm.md

-  patch       Replace the remote package with a specified package and restart the service scale-out   Scale out a DM cluster scale-in    Scale in a DM cluster import      Import an exist DM 1.0 cluster from tidb-ansible and re-deploy 2.0 version help        Help about any command
+  patch       Replace the remote package with a specified package and restart the service scale-out   Scale out a DM cluster scale-in    Scale in a DM cluster import      Import an exist DM 1.0 cluster from dm-ansible and re-deploy 2.0 version help        Help about any command

 Flags: